scott-knight/psquare-sms-service/README.md

 EDITOR="vim --wait" bin/rails credentials:edit
 ```

-When you save and close the file, `credentials.yml.enc` will automatically reencrypt with the new changes.
+When you save and close the file, `credentials.yml.enc` will automatically re-encrypt with the new changes.

 <br/>